zachflower/hello-worlds/HTML/README.md

 # HTML

-An implementation of `hello, world` in HTML programming language.
+An implementation of `hello, world` in the HTML programming language.

 ## Usage

-Right-click the HTML file click "Open with" Choose your browser like firefox, Google Chrome, brave, ect.
+Right-click `hello, world`, select "Open with", and then choose your browser (i.e. Firefox, Google Chrome, Brave, ect).